 Opportunities for internships are available year-round.
-Internships can be developed for a 3-4 month period, an academic quarter, an academic semester, or for a full year.
+Internships can be developed for a 3-4 month period, an academic quarter, an academic semester or a full year.
 To assure that the intern maximizes his/her experience, we prefer to have students commit a minimum of 20 hours a week to the internship and for those students visiting for a semester, full time, if possible.

 APHA internships are unpaid.

 Upon receipt, applications will be screened to determine which applicant best meets the needs of the application’s desired area of interest.
 APHA staff will then interview selected applicants for internship positions.
 Follow this link if you are interested in applying for an internship.
-All candidates must submit their application online for considerations.
+All candidates must submit their application online for consideration.
 Fax or mail entries will not be accepted.

 While internships are available year-round, students may also intern for a specific academic period or for the summer.
 Applications will be accepted on a rolling basis until the position is filled.

 2) One year free APHA Membership, including: